Rose Vows to Combat Opioid Epidemic, Attack Corruption

-U.S. Rep. Max Rose, who directed a nonprofit agency providing care for opioid-addicted patients before entering politics, vowed to combat the drug epidemic hitting his Southwest Brooklyn-Staten Island congressional district as he laid out an ambitious agenda for his first term in a swearing in ceremony on Saturday.
+U.S. Rep. Max Rose, who directed a non-profit agency providing care for opioid-addicted patients before entering politics, vowed to combat the drug epidemic hitting his Southwest Brooklyn-Staten Island congressional district as he laid out an ambitious agenda for his first term in a swearing in ceremony on Sat., Jan.
+5.

 “No parent should have to bury their child,” Rose told a crowd of supporters and fellow elected officials at his oath of office ceremony at the St. George Theater on Staten Island.